-- Crown lands within the koala planning area that are dedicated as either a conservation reserve or a State Forest under the National Parks & Wildlife Act 1974 (NPW Act) and Forestry Act 1916 respectively; - 2.
-Lands that are outside the koala planning area. - 3.
-Existing allotments of land less than one hectare in area except: - a.
-Where the land together with any adjoining land in the same ownership has an area of more than one hectare; or - b.
-Where the land is located in the 'Southern Koala Management Area'.
+- Crown lands within the koala planning area that are dedicated as either a conservation reserve or a State Forest under the National Parks & Wildlife Act 1974 (NPW Act) and Forestry Act 1916 respectively; and - 2.
+Lands that are outside the koala planning area.

-There are areas of vegetation which were identified as meeting the criteria for identification as Primary Habitat that are not contained within the koala planning area.
-These areas were not identified in the koala habitat study as a focal point for koala activity at the time of the study.
+There are areas of vegetation which were identified as meeting the criteria for identification as preferred or core koala habitat that are not contained within the koala planning area.
+These areas were not identified in the koala habitat study as a focal point for koala activity at the time of the habitat study completed for the shire.
 These areas are typically small and isolated.
-Notwithstanding this, these areas are still subject to the provisions of SEPP 44 despite not being subject to this CKPOM.
+Notwithstanding this, these areas may still be subject to the provisions of SEPP 44 despite not being subject to this CKPOM.